Thesis Archiving Requirement

 Print out a hard copy, have your thesis director sign, and submit this page with the thesis director signature as Page 2 in your thesis (you do not need to include your own signature - just your typed name).
 Use your defense date as the date for the director’s signature.

 Distribution Rights Form

 You will prepare and sign the Distribution Rights form to grant permission to the UA Campus Repository to store your thesis.
 If you have requested an embargo on public access to your thesis, you should list the date for permission to publish the thesis consistent with the date you agree to make the thesis publicly available.
-Return the signed Distribution Rights form to the Graduate Student Academic Services office (see submission steps above).
+Email the signed Distribution Rights form to your Degree Counselor in the Graduate Student Academic Services office.